1968 Gibson ES-335: The Complete Buyer’s & Collector’s Guide

 Construction

-One-piece mahogany neck, long tenon joint — last year of this spec
+One-piece mahogany neck, long tenon joint.
+Last year of this spec.

 Value vs. Pre-'65

-Significantly below the $30k+ range of 1964 and earlier examples
+Well below the $30k+ range of 1964 and earlier examples.

 Playability

-Round, deep neck profile preferred by many modern players
+Round, deep neck profile preferred by many modern players.

 Appreciation Trend

-Outpacing 1969–1975 models as collectors recognize the end-of-era status
+Outpacing 1969–1975 models as collectors recognize the end-of-era status.

 Rare Finish Upside

-Pelham Blue, Polaris White, and Ebony examples command significant premiums
+Pelham Blue, Polaris White, and Ebony examples command significant premiums.

 Frequently Asked Questions